 - Excellent communicator: must be able to communicate clearly and regularly with co-workers, members and applicant groups;

 - Sound understanding and experience of grassroots movements and activism;

 - Strong belief and understanding of the values of Edge Fund, particularly around oppression, power and systemic change: https://www.edgefund.org.uk/our_values

 - Experience of working with voluntary grassroots groups, with a good understanding of how to engage people in projects when working on their own time (and keep them engaged);

-- Experience of different fundraising methods, including crowdfunding;
+- Experience of different fundraising methods, including crowdfunding and writing grant applications;

-- Experience of organising meetings and events, including organising travel, agendas, food etc.;
+- Experience of designing and facilitating accessible meetings and events, including organising travel, agendas, food etc.;

-- Competent administrator: confident using Excel, Word (or alternatives), databases, project management tools (e.g. Trello), email, online collaboration programmes (e.g. DropBox, Google Docs), knowledge of Nationbuilder or other CRMs;
+- Excellent administrator: confident using Excel, Word (or alternatives), databases, project management tools (e.g. Trello), email, online collaboration programmes (e.g. DropBox, Google Docs), knowledge of Nationbuilder or other CRMs;

 - Time management: must be able to manage time effectively and be well-organised;